SuperOfficeDocs/superoffice-docs/docs/onsite/install/web-client/index.md

     <add key="ArchivePath2" value="E:\SuperOffice\SO_ARC2" />
     ```

-13. On the **Security**, click to generate keys for the Symmetric key and Symmetric secret text.
+13. On the [Security][12], click to generate keys for the Symmetric key and Symmetric secret text.
 The **Expose NetServer web services** is ticked by default, this allows you to use the NetServer web services with Service.

-14. In **AD integration**, you may add information about your Active Directory where you want to pick users from.
+14. In [AD integration][12], you may add information about your Active Directory where you want to pick users from.
 Note that the user added needs read rights to pick up the users.

-15. In the **Globalization** section, choose your country in the **Application country code** if it exists.
+15. In the [Globalization][15] section, choose your country in the **Application country code** if it exists.
 If not, choose English.

-16. In **Diagnostics**. make sure the impersonate user from the document archive chapter has sufficient rights to writhe to the folder where **Log to file** points.
+16. In [Diagnostics][10], make sure the impersonate user from the document archive chapter has sufficient rights to writhe to the folder where **Log to file** points.

 17. Click **Next** on the following sections until you get to the **Finish** button.
 Click it to create the configuration file.
 Choose **Encrypt configuration** to encrypt the system user name and password in the *web.config* file.
 Click **Finish**.